 No, said the voice.
 Distinct, strong, almost parental.
 No.

 This is not how you’ll spend your day.
 This is not what you need today.
-What you need to do right now is say no to yourself.
+What you need to do right now is put down the list and say no to yourself.

 Without thinking too much about it I decided to take the voice of “no” seriously.

 I scrapped most of the list, although I did make it to my favorite cafe for a late lunch.
 But what happened before I got there was a complete departure from the original plan.